 Dr. Gholdy Muhammad’s Learning Pursuits

-Dr. Gholdy Mohammad, in her work on culturally and historically responsive education (2020), emphasizes the importance of learning pursuits—intellectual pursuits that help students develop identity, skills, intellect, and criticality.
+Dr. Gholdy Muhammad, in her work on culturally and historically responsive education (2020), emphasizes the importance of learning pursuits—intellectual pursuits that help students develop identity, skills, intellect, and criticality.
 When student’s Goal setting aligns seamlessly with these pursuits, particularly in fostering students’ identities as learners and thinkers.

 Setting goals based on Dr. Gholdy Muhammad’s equity framework (2020) involves aligning student aspirations with the four key pursuits identified in her model: Identity, Skill, Intellectualism, and Criticality.
 Here’s how a learner can set goals using this framework: